xylitogum/GA-Hearthstone/README.md

 By default, N=10, r=0.9, parity option = 0;

-The result will be printed in console.
-Average scores of each generation's "Champion" will also be output to result.csv
+The result will be printed in console, including best decks, stdev and mean of averages cores.

+Average scores of each generation's "Champion" will also be output to result(N=xx, r=xx).csv